lingtalfi/UniverseTools/doc/api/Ling/UniverseTools/PlanetTool/removePlanet.md

 ================

-public static [PlanetTool::removePlanet](https://github.com/lingtalfi/UniverseTools/blob/master/doc/api/Ling/UniverseTools/PlanetTool/removePlanet.md)(string $planetDot, string $appDir) : void
+public static [PlanetTool::removePlanet](https://github.com/lingtalfi/UniverseTools/blob/master/doc/api/Ling/UniverseTools/PlanetTool/removePlanet.md)(string $planetDot, string $appDir, ?array $options = []) : void

 Removes the given planet from the given app directory.
-The assets/map files are also removed.
+Optionally, the assets/map files are also removed.

+Available options are:
+- assets: bool=false, if true, the assets/map will be removed from the application.

-See more details in the [UniverseTools conception notes](https://github.com/lingtalfi/UniverseTools/blob/master/doc/pages/conception-notes.md).
+See more details in the [import install discussion](https://github.com/lingtalfi/TheBar/blob/master/discussions/import-install.md#summary).